-Research and Development priorities are reviewed every 3 years by the Inner Shark Bay Pink Snapper Working Group; Group is scheduled to meet again mid-2011.
-Inner Shark Bay pink snapper stock assessments will be updated prior to this meeting.
+Research and Development priorities are reviewed every 3 years by the Inner Shark Bay Pink Snapper Working Group; Group is scheduled to meet again in August 2011.
+Inner Shark Bay pink snapper stock assessments have been updated in preparation for this meeting.